yaleksandr89/mvc-v1/README.md

 ## Install ##

-Clone the repository, at the command prompt to type: `composer update` and set up a virtual host.
+Clone the repository, at the command prompt to type: `composer i` and set up a virtual host.